opensearch-project/documentation-website/_opensearch/rest-api/rank-eval.md

 ## Request fields

-The request body must contain at least one field type parameter.
+The request body must contain at least one parameter.

 Field Type | Description
 :--- | :---